seungryong/LAF/README.md

 of first 20 images in KITTI 2012 (for training) and 200 images in KITTI 2015 (for evaluation), at the following link:
 * [KITTI-data](https://drive.google.com/file/d/1SDrqZ_iT86HhsE6ycV12nDLbjDrjU1ei/view?usp=sharing)

+It contains the data generated with MC-CNN stereo matcher.
+Please see the paper for details.

 ## Evaluation ##
 Download the pre-trained model at `saved_models` folder:
 * [pretrained-model](https://drive.google.com/file/d/1I2AFVki1YWlY61V75hnf4Y8mQciRU03m/view?usp=sharing)